survivejs/react-book/manuscript/01_introduction.md

 ## Book Versioning

-Given this book receives a fair amount of maintenance and improvements due to the pace of innovation, there's a rough versioning scheme in place.
-I maintain release notes for each new version at the [book blog](http://survivejs.com/blog/).
-That should give you a good idea of what has changed between versions.
+As this book receives a fair amount of maintenance and improvements due to the pace of innovation, there's a rough versioning scheme in place.
+I maintain release notes for each new version at the [book blog](http://survivejs.com/blog/) to describe what has changed between versions.
 Also examining the GitHub repository may be beneficial.
 I recommend using the GitHub *compare* tool for this purpose.
 Example:

 ```
 https://github.com/survivejs/react/compare/v1.9.10...v1.9.17